-Vanderbilt produces on campus 20% of the electricity and all of the steam and chilled water consumed by Vanderbilt's buildings.
+Vanderbilt's buildings.
 These utilities are produced by a co-generation combined heat and power (CHP) plant.
-This plant uses two fuels, coal and natural gas, to produce electricity, steam heat, and chilled water for cooling.
-This type of power plant is highly efficient because of the flexibility of the fuel system, the variety of utilities produced, and the proximity of the utility production to the utility user.
+This plant uses two fuels, coal and natural gas, to produce electricity, steam heat and chilled water for cooling.
+This type of power plant is highly efficient because of the flexibility of the fuel system, the variety of utilities produced and the proximity of the utility production to the utility user.
 Since a portion of electricity produced at power plants hundreds of miles away is actually lost during the transmission process through the electrical lines (line losses), VU can use much less coal or natural gas than Tennessee Valley Authority (TVA) would require to deliver the same amount of electricity to campus.
-The remainder of the electricity needed to power Vanderbilt's campus (80% of our demand) is purchased from TVA through Nashville Electric Service (NES).
+The remainder of the electricity needed to power Vanderbilt's campus (80 percent of the demand) is purchased from TVA through Nashville Electric Service (NES).
 This mix of on-campus generation and purchased electricity also results in uniqueness within Vanderbilt's carbon footprint.